 [Isaac Hunter 'junior' as he styled himself in these letters, was the second chief smelting agent of that name for the Blacketts at Dukesfield Mill and Hall.
 His father was still alive until 1780, hence the 'junior'.
 These transcripts are taken from an old volume of office copies of business letters, with a few loose-leaf drafts found amongst the pages.
 They date from between 1773 and 1794, mostly from the second Isaac Hunter and - towards the end- some from his son, the third Isaac.
 The volume was part of the estate of the late Arthur Roberts of Lunedale and was given to the Friends of Killhope charity by his widow, which kindly made it available to be photographed for transcription.
-The volume has yet to be assigned an archival piece reference, hence the nnnn presently shown in the title.
-Transcription is not yet complete; this document will be added to in due course.]
+The volume has yet to be assigned an archival piece reference, hence the nnnn presently shown in the title.]